G-V-Utong/G-V-Utong/README.md

-- 👋 Hi, I’m @G-V-Utong
+- 👋 Hi, I’m @G-V-Utong, a full-stack engineer
-- 👀 I’m interested in photography, UX design and coding
+- 👀 I’m interested in photography, video games, coding and UX design
-- 🌱 I’m currently learning UX design and front end dev
-- 💞️ I’m looking to collaborate on UX design and research
 - 📫 How to reach me: godswillutong@gmail.com

 <!---